View Ralph Donovan's Obituary on detroitnews.com and share memories

 |

-Shelby Township - Passed away on May 2, 2020 at the age of 93, in Shelby Township.
+Shelby Township - Passed away on May 2, 2020 in Shelby Township.
 He was born on December 27, 1926 to Larry and Emma (Unger) in Detroit.
-Ralph served in the Army during WW II.
-Loving husband of the late Betty.
-Loving father of Thomas, Kevin (Janice), Mark (Teang) and Jeffry (Marlene) Donovan.
-Proud grandfather of Brian, Brenna (Dominic) Zawada, Troy, Chloe, Jake, Mitchell and Sepora and great grandpa of Lilian Zawada.
-Dear brother of the late James Donovan.
-Expressions of sympathy may be shared with the family at www.wasikfuneralhome.com
+Ralph served in the Army during WWII.
+Loving husband to the late Betty.
+Loving father to Thomas, Kevin (Janice), Mark (Teang) and Jeffry (Marlene) Donovan.
+Proud grandfather of Brian, Brenna (Dominic) Zawada, Troy, Chloe, Jake, Mitchell, and Sepora and great grandpa of Lily Zawada.
+Dear brother of James Donovan.
+Expressions of sympathy may be shared with the family at www.waskifuneralhome.com.